Alex Sandro: Youth

 Alex Sandro is a part of the golden Atlético Paranaense youth setup, which has produced a great amount of defenders in very little time, with Raul, Manoel, Ronaldo Alves, Carlão and Bruno Costa all making themselves known in 2009.
 After being a part of the Brazil under-18 setup, Alex Sandro was called up to the under-20 side in August 2009, alongside teammates Raul, Renan Foguinho and Gabriel Pimba.
 He made his debut in a friendly match at 18 years of age.

 He was a member of the teams that won the 2011 South American Youth Championship in Peru, as well as the 2011 FIFA U-20 World Cup in Colombia, also featuring in the final of the tournament against Portugal, which Brazil won 3–2 in extra-time.

+Alex Sandro was also a member of the Brazil team that won a silver medal at the 2012 Summer Olympics in London; he started in the 2–1 defeat to Mexico in the final of the tournament.

 Senior

 Alex Sandro made his senior international debut on 10 November 2011 in a 2–0 away win over Gabon.
 He scored his first international goal on 12 October 2018, in a 2–0 friendly away win over Saudi Arabia.

 In May 2019, Sandro was included in Brazil's 23-man squad for the 2019 Copa América on home soil by manager Tite.
 In Brazil's final group match on 22 June, a 5–0 win against Peru, Sandro made a substitute appearance, coming on for Filipe Luís.
 In the quarter-final match against Paraguay on 27 June, he once again made a substitute appearance, replacing the injured Filipe Luís at half-time; following a 0–0 draw, Brazil advanced to the semi-finals 4–3 on penalties.
 Sandro started in the 2019 Copa América Final against Peru on 7 July, at the Maracanã Stadium; the match ended in a 3–1 victory to Brazil.

 On 17 June 2021, he scored the opening goal in a 4–0 win over Peru in Brazil's second group match of the 2021 Copa América, which took place on home soil.
+He remained on the bench in Brazil's 1–0 defeat to Argentina in the final.

 On 7 November 2022, Alex Sandro was named in the squad for the 2022 FIFA World Cup.
+On 18 May 2026, Alex Sandro was selected for Brazil's squad for the 2026 FIFA World Cup.